 Ballet Papier is a Barcelona-based decorative arts brand that is built on a passion for dance, art and lifting others up.
 Since lockdown became the new normal, co-creators Berenice and Ambar have been encouraging the global Ballet Papier community to stay at home but also stay united and positive.

 I think we all agree that maintaining a sense of togetherness and optimism has never felt more important so the brand’s followers are being treated to lots of Ballet Papier resources and ideas to help them enjoy being creative and connected.
-Berenice and Ambar’s most recent efforts include collaborating with me to devise and write social media challenges inspired by International Dance Day (celebrated annually on the 29th April).
+Berenice and Ambar’s most recent efforts include collaborating with me to devise and write social media challenges inspired by International Dance Day (celebrated annually on 29th April).

 Social Disdancing: Overcoming Online Overwhelm